soumendrak/rss-feed-finder/README.md

 1. Visit a website that you want to check for RSS/Atom feeds
 2. Click on the RSS Feed Finder extension icon in your browser toolbar
-3. The extension will automatically scan the current page for feeds
+3. Click the "Search for Feeds" button to scan the current page
+4. For more thorough searching, enable the "Deep search" option to scan sitemaps
-4. Results will be displayed in the popup window with the following indicators:
+5. Only valid, working RSS/Atom feeds will be displayed in the results
-   - 🟢 Green: Valid RSS/Atom feed
-   - 🔴 Red: Invalid or inaccessible feed
-   - 🟡 Yellow: Suggested feed (needs verification)
-5. Click the copy button next to any feed URL to copy it to your clipboard
+6. Click the copy icon next to any feed to copy its URL to your clipboard
+7. A notification will confirm when the URL has been copied
-6. Use the copied URL in your favorite RSS reader application
+8. Use the copied URL in your favorite RSS reader application

 ## Troubleshooting

-- If no feeds are found on a page that you know has feeds, try refreshing the page and clicking the extension icon again
+- If no feeds are found on a page that you know has feeds, try enabling the "Deep search" option
-- Some websites may block access to their feeds from browser extensions due to CORS policies
+- Some websites may hide their feeds or make them difficult to detect
+- The extension filters out invalid and inaccessible feeds, so only working feeds will be shown
 - If the extension stops working, try reinstalling it following the installation steps

 ## Privacy